Mullet (fish)

 The mullets or grey mullets are a family (Mugilidae) of ray-finned fish found worldwide in coastal temperate and tropical waters, and some species in fresh water.
 Mullets have served as an important source of food in Mediterranean Europe since Roman times.
-The family includes about 78 species in 20 genera.
+In ancient Egypt, people ate pickled and dried mullet called fesikh.
+The family includes about 78 species in 26 genera.

 Mullets are distinguished by the presence of two separate dorsal fins, small triangular mouths, and the absence of a lateral line organ.
 They feed on detritus, and most species have unusually muscular stomachs and a complex pharynx to help in digestion.

 Classification and naming

-Taxonomically, the family is currently treated as the sole member of the order Mugiliformes, but as Nelson says, "there has been much disagreement concerning the relationships" of this family.
+Taxonomically, the family is placed in the order Mugiliformes, which is named after it.
+Until recently, it was considered the only member of Mugiliformes, but more recent taxonomic treatments suggest that they are closely related to the Asiatic glassfishes (Ambassidae), which are now also placed in the group.
 The presence of fin spines clearly indicates membership in the superorder Acanthopterygii, and in the 1960s, they were classed as primitive perciforms, while others have grouped them in Atheriniformes.
-They are classified as an order, Mugiliformes, within the subseries Ovalentaria of the clade Percomorpha in the 5th Edition of Fishes of the World.

 In North America, "mullet" by itself usually refers to Mugilidae.
 In Europe, the word "mullet" is usually qualified, the "grey mullets" being Mugilidae and the "red mullets" or "surmullets" being Mullidae, notably members of the genus Mullus.
 Outside Europe, the Mullidae are often called "goatfish".
-Fish with common names including the word "mullet" may be a member of one family or the other, or even unrelated such as the freshwater white sucker (Catostomus commersonii).
+Fish with common names including the word "mullet" may be a member of one family or the other, or even unrelated such as the freshwater Catostomus commersonii.

 However, recent taxonomic work has reorganised the family and the following genera make up the Mugilidae: